-I have written this guide and my series to help you navigate the waters
+I have written this guide in addition to my series to help you understand the music publicity process.

 Before You Call: Set Your Expectations & Goals

 The more information you can provide them at the onset the better.
 Most major firms for music publicists (the ones that have national acts on their rosters) have strict criteria for accepting clients and many of them plan music publicity campaigns months in advance, so it’s important to come to them with enough time between inquiry and release date—not three days before your new music drops.

-It will be helpful to have reasonable goals in mind that you can talk to her about.
+Another thing that’s helpful is to have reasonable goals in mind that you can talk to her about.
 Reasonable does not mean Pitchfork if you are just starting out.
 It means figuring out what is attainable from where you are today.
 Create a list of at least five goals – these should be specific media targets.
 This way you will know what you are aiming for when you hire.
 Most PR firms will ask you these questions and set expectations on a call but it’s helpful to know them yourself so that if for whatever reason it doesn’t come up, you can bring it up yourself.

 Know Who You Are Calling